Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Experiments

 \subsection{Case Study 2: In-The-Wild Conditions}

 Next, we considered evaluating our approach on more complex datasets.
 For that, we considered our labeled datasets, which we introduced in Sec. \ref{sec:dataset}, where we also discussed the reasons that make our new in-the-wild dataset more challenging.
-Unless mentioned otherwise, we divided the datasets into train-, validation-, and test-splits of 70\%, 15\%, and 15\%, respectively. \paragraph{Baselines.} We compared our self-supervised feature extractors with the following models and features: \begin{itemize}[noitemsep, leftmargin=*] \item ImageNet \cite{imagenet} pretrained ResNet-18 \cite{resnet} \item Kinetics \cite{kinetics} pretrained R(2+1)D-18 \cite{kensho} \item Temporal Distance Matrices (TDM) \cite{ogata} constructed from the output of SPIN \cite{spin} (3D joint positions) \item Temporal Distance Matrices \cite{ogata} constructed from the output of OpenPose \cite{openpose} (2D joint positions).
-Originally, TDM was proposed for 3D joint positions, but we also experiment with constructing from 2D joint positions. \item ImageNet pretrained model adapted to our dataset using a general self-supervised image representation learning approach: SimSiam \cite{simsiam} \end{itemize} \paragraph{Performance metric.} Since this dataset is imbalanced, we report the F1-score, instead of the accuracy.
+Unless mentioned otherwise, we divided the datasets into train-, validation-, and test-splits of 70\%, 15\%, and 15\%, respectively.\\ \textit{Baselines.} We compared our self-supervised feature extractors with the following models and features: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item ImageNet: ImageNet \cite{imagenet} pretrained ResNet-18 \cite{resnet} \item Kinetics: Kinetics \cite{kinetics} pretrained R(2+1)D-18 \cite{kensho} \item SPIN-TDM: Temporal Distance Matrices (TDM) \cite{ogata} constructed from the output of SPIN \cite{spin} (3D joint positions) \item OpenPose-TDM: Temporal Distance Matrices \cite{ogata} constructed from the output of OpenPose \cite{openpose} (2D joint positions).
+Originally, TDM was proposed for 3D joint positions, but we also experiment with constructing TDMs from 2D joint positions. \item SimSiam: ImageNet pretrained model adapted/trained to our dataset using a general self-supervised image representation learning approach: SimSiam \cite{simsiam}. \item Ours PAD: Inspired from \cite{rhodin2018unsupervised, park2020swapping}, we developed an autoencoder-based approach that learns to disentangle pose and appearance of the human.
+Pose vector is then used for error-detection.
+We term this pose and appearance disentangling approach Ours PAD.
+We initialized the encoder with ImageNet weights.
+We have elaborated on this baseline in the supplementary material. \item VideoSpeed-1: Kinetics pretrained model adapted/trained to our dataset using the pretext task of predicting speed of videos \cite{benaim2020speednet}.
+We considered the following speeds: 1x (normal), 2x (faster), 3x, 4x (fastest). \item VideoSpeed-2: same as VideoSpeed-1, but for 1x speed, we sampled frames uniformly from entire sequence.
+For higher speeds, it would create the effect of repeating the sequences.
+So, it can equivalently be considered as counting the exercise repetitions. \item VideoRot: Kinetics pretrained model adapted/trained to our dataset using the pretext task of predicting rotation amount of videos \cite{video_rotnet}.
+Rotation amount is selected randomly from \{0$^{\circ}$, 90$^{\circ}$, 180$^{\circ}$, 270$^{\circ}$\}. \item TemporalXform: Kinetics pretrained model adapted to our dataset using the pretext task of predicting various temporal transforms \cite{jenni2020video}. \item Ours TemporalXform-1: We developed a contrastive learning-based approach in which the negative input is more temporally shifted than the positive input relative to the anchor.
+We initialized with Kinetics pretrained model. \item Ours TemporalXform-2: We developed another contrastive learning-based approach in which the negative is more temporally distorted than the positive input.
+We initialized with Kinetics pretrained model. \end{itemize} \textit{Performance metric.} Since this dataset is imbalanced, we report the F1-score, instead of the accuracy.

-\subsubsection{Dataset: Fitness-AQA BackSquat}
+\textbf{Dataset: Fitness-AQA BackSquat}